devangnp/my_textfsm/README.md

 # my_textfsm
-TextFsm templates and example I created for day to day work
+TextFsm templates and examples which I created and used to extract the data I need for further processing